Your booking is safe with Virgin Holidays

 On Long Bay beach, on the north east coast.
 30 min to St John’s, Antigua's capital.
 Transfer time from airport: 30 min.Larger Map

 180 rooms on up to 3 floors in 11 buildings.
-All with air-conditioning, satellite TV, telephone, tea/coffee maker, safety deposit box and hairdryer.
-Gardenview Room - have a communal balcony or private patio with garden and/or partial ocean views.
+All with air-conditioning, satellite TV, WiFi Internet access*, telephone, tea/coffee maker, safety deposit box and hairdryer.
+Gardenview Rooms have a communal balcony or private patio with garden and/or partial ocean views.
 Rooms with queen-size bed or 2 double beds, sleeping up to 3 adults, or 2 adults and 2 children under 12 years.

-Oceanview Room - set back in the hillside and overlooking the resort, these rooms have fabulous sea views, private patio or balcony, 1 king-size bed, sleeping max 2 adults, or 2 adults and 1 child with a rollaway bed (these rooms are not suitable for guests with walking difficulties).
+Oceanview Rooms are set back in the hillside and overlooking the resort, these rooms have fabulous sea views, private patio or balcony, 1 king-size bed, sleeping max 2 adults, or 2 adults and 1 child with a rollaway bed (these rooms are not suitable for guests with walking difficulties).

-Beachfront Room - recently refurbished, are located right on the beach and have a communal balcony or private patio.
+Beachfront Rooms are located right on the beach and have a communal balcony or private patio.
 With 2 double beds or 1 king-size bed, sleeping max 3 adults, or 2 adults and 2 children under 12 years.

-Tropical Waterfront Room - beautifully refurbished rooms, set on the water’s edge and featuring private patio or balcony with exquisite views of Long Bay.
+Tropical Waterfront Rooms are set on the water’s edge and feature private patio or balcony with exquisite views of Long Bay.
 All rooms equipped with brand-new patio/balcony doors, bathrooms with walk-in shower.
 Rooms have 1 king-size or 2 queen-size beds sleeping 3 adults or 2 adults and 2 children under 12 years.

 Topaz offers breakfast and lunch buffets and a combination of buffet and à la carte dinner, just steps away from the beach.
 Chef's Pietro serves regional Italian specialities in a spectacular Caribbean beachside setting.
 Pineapple Grill offers authentic Caribbean à la carte dishes 4 nights per week.
 Pelican Snack Bar serves pizzas, light lunch and midnight snacks.
 Lunch is also served daily at the unique ‘Outhouse’, where, from a stunning cliff-top location, Miss Mary serves her famous barbecue ribs and jerk chicken.
 The resort also features 3 bars, including a disco bar and a beach bar.
 Restaurants open on rotation.